Proximal Inference for Indirect and Intervening Effects in Population Interventions

-which is always non-negative, and achieves zero if and only if $h_1$ satisfies the integral equation~\eqref{eq: h1}.
+It follows that { } which is always non-negative, and achieves zero if and only if $h_1$ satisfies the integral equation~\eqref{eq: h1}.
 Consequently, minimizing the empirical counterpart of this expression with respect to $h_1$ yields the minimax estimator $\hat{h}_1$.
 The inclusion of regularization terms prevents overfitting and ensures favorable convergence rates \citep{dikkala2020minimax, ghassami2022minimax}.